-In 1919, Boston resident Charles Ponzi devised a brilliant investment plan.
-He would buy international reply coupons (which could be redeemed for postage stamps in other countries) in places where they were relatively cheap, exchanging them for more-expensive postage stamps in the United States.
-He then would sell the stamps at a huge profit.
+In 1919, Boston resident Charles Ponzi devised a foolproof investment scheme.
+He would buy international postal reply coupons in countries where they were relatively cheap.
+He would exchange them for more expensive postage stamps in the United States.
+After that, he would sell the stamps at a huge profit.
 Often, he would mark up the prices by 400%.
-This was perfectly legal, but his greed led him to devise a fraudulent scheme.
+This was perfectly legal.

 Ponzi Schemes: Overview of the Offense

 A Ponzi scheme is an investment fraud that pays existing investors with funds collected from new investors.
-Organizers of this type of fraud promise to invest the money and generate high returns for investors, often boasting of minimal risk.
-Instead of investing the money, however, they keep some for themselves and pay early investors with the money of those who came later.
+Organizers of this type of fraud promise high returns for investors with minimal risk.
+Instead of making a legitimate investment, they keep some for themselves and pay earlier investors with the money of those who came later.

 How Ponzi Schemes Differ From Pyramid Schemes

-These types of schemes are often confused with pyramid schemes, similar financial frauds with some key differences.
-The pyramid scheme is similar in that it requires a steady influx of cash in order to survive.
-But instead of new investors, the pyramid scheme makes money by recruiting new participants, who pay to join and are encouraged to recruit additional people.
-When the pace of new recruitment slows, the organization typically collapses as funds for commissions dry up.
+A pyramid scheme requires a steady influx of cash to survive.
+Instead of bilking money from investors, the pyramid scheme makes money by recruiting new paying participants.
+Those new members are then encouraged to recruit more people.
+When new recruitment slows, the organization typically collapses as commission funds dry up.

 The term "pyramid" refers to the structure of the organization.
 Generally, a few people at the top (including the founders) collect money from many people at the bottom.
-Most people don't make much money -- particularly latecomers -- and may be stuck with products they can't sell, but they're motivated by the opportunity to recruit people under them.
+Most people don't make much money — particularly later investors.

-- It doesn't charge up-front "head-hunting" or investment fees from new recruits;
+- It did not charge up-front "head-hunting" or investment fees from new recruits;

-- It doesn't require distributors to buy large amounts of nonreturnable inventory; and
+- It did not force distributors to buy large amounts of nonreturnable inventory; and,

-- It provides ways to help distributors earn money from selling products directly to consumers.
+- It provided ways to help distributors earn money from selling products directly to consumers.

 Typical Criminal Charges for Ponzi Schemes

-In addition to securities fraud and mail fraud, perpetrators of Ponzi schemes also may face charges of wire fraud or commodities fraud.
-Those who are convicted or plead guilty also may be required to pay restitution to their victims, although the nature of the crime typically leaves very little money with which to do so.
+People convicted of this fraud can serve long prison sentences.
+They may have to pay restitution to their victims, although the nature of the crime typically leaves very little money to do so.